Your guide to WooCommerce barcode inventory for manufacturers

 In this case, you would just want to track items in the company.
-Luckily, a new shipment of cards has come in, which would need to get scanned and saved into your system.
-After adding a new product card in Katana, you’ll generate an internal barcode for this new item.
-This would then need to be exported and uploaded into our barcode label software to print.
+Luckily, a new shipment of cards has come in, which would need to be scanned and saved into your system.
+After adding a new product card in Katana, you’ll generate an internal barcode for this item.
+This would need to be exported and uploaded to the barcode label software to print.

 Next, using a USB or Bluetooth scanner, you would need to highlight the Supplier barcodes box in Katana and scan the barcode on the item to save this new information.
-Once set up, and when future deliveries come in, you can head to the Buy section within Katana, select Start scanning, and use the WooCommerce barcode feature to start receiving these items.
+Once set up and when future deliveries come in, you can head to the Buy section within Katana, select Start scanning, and use the WooCommerce barcode feature to receive these items.

-If the new cards come in batches, we’ll need to create a batch number that will generate a batch code for you when receiving.
+If the new cards come in batches, we’ll need to create a batch number to generate a batch code for you when receiving them.
 That way, you can track which batch the graphics card originally came from, which is perfect for when a batch of graphics cards turns out to be comprised from the supplier’s end.

 Find out why thousands of manufacturers use Katana to get a real-time overview of their business.
 No long-term commitments.
-Access to all Pro features.
+Access to all Advanced features.

 Improve your inventory management with WooCommerce barcodes